Celebrating 250 years of Jane Austen

 For those who want to literally follow in Jane’s footsteps, the Jane Austen Circular Walk is a must.
 Start at Jane Austen's House in Chawton and retrace the route she would have taken across fields and through the village of Farringdon.
 Jane was inspired by this beautiful countryside to write, and revise, all her novels.

-Jane Austen’s House run regular Guided Village Walks around Chawton – discover the village Jane Austen knew and loved, learn about her love of nature, Chawton neighbours, the houses and views she knew, and the importance of village life in shaping her writing.
+Jane Austen’s House runs regular Guided Village Walks around Chawton – discover the village Jane Austen knew and loved, learn about her love of nature, Chawton neighbours, the houses and views she knew, and the importance of village life in shaping her writing.
 Throughout the walk, short readings from Jane Austen’s letters and novels bring her world to life.

 For a longer stroll, the Jane Austen Trail winds its way from the market town of Alton to Chawton village.
 Starting from Alton High Street, where Jane and her sister Cassandra frequently walked for shopping and entertainment, Alton is also where her brother Henry had a branch of his bank, Austen, Maude and Tilson, and he often visited it from London.